letsencrypt/cp-cps/CP-CPS.md

 ### 6.1.5 Key sizes

-ISRG Root CA keys are either RSA with a modulus of length 4096 or ECDSA with namedCurve P-384.
+ISRG Root CA key pairs are either RSA keys whose encoded modulus size is 4096 bits, or ECDSA keys which are a valid point on the NIST P-384 elliptic curve.

-ISRG Subordinate CA keys are either RSA with a modulus of length 2048 or ECDSA with namedCurve P-384.
+ISRG Subordinate CA key pairs are either RSA keys whose encoded modulus size is 2048 bits, or ECDSA keys which are a valid point on the NIST P-384 elliptic curve.

-Public keys in Subscriber Certificates issued by ISRG are either RSA with a modulus of length 2048, 3072, or 4096; or ECDSA with namedCurve P-256, P-384, or P-521.
+Public keys in Subscriber Certificates issued by ISRG are either RSA keys whose encoded modulus size is 2048, 3072, or 4096 bits; or ECDSA keys which are a valid point on the NIST P-256, P-384, or P-521 elliptic curves.

 ### 6.1.6 Public key parameters generation and quality checking